 India is a country full of diversity and every aspect of the Indian culture has roots in its rich historical and traditional heritage.
 The music and melody being strummed through the talented Indian hands or resonating with each, carefully blown breath is no exception.
-Indian music and musical instruments are an amalgam of charisma and symphony.
+Indian music and Indian musical instrument are an amalgamation of charisma and symphony.

 With the increasing number of music production courses in India, these Indian Musical instruments have found a renewed popularity among the mainstream music enthusiast.